 If you haven’t noticed, people today do not speak in thee’s, thy’s and thou’s.

-I use the NKJ as it retains the meaning (unlike the ‘other’ versions) using modern English, which people can ‘understand’.
+I use the NKJ (in addition to the KJV) as it retains the meaning (unlike the ‘other’ versions) using modern English, which people can ‘understand’.

 * You feel I should want to get into lengthy religious debates to prove ‘you’ are correct.

 While I’m happy to talk on all things relating to Yeshua, I’m weary of entertaining spirits (human or otherwise) who have alternative agenda’s, other than understanding and agreeing on Truths.

 I’m always reminded of what Paul told Timothy.

 I know who I’m here for and that does not involve going back and forth in argument, proving myself to you.

 If you’re an argumentative, must get the last word type, online, I’ll just put you on mute.